Basic Strawberry Jam

 1 pch Salt

-Combine the Fresh strawberries, Granulated White Sugar, Fresh Lemon Juice and Salt in a medium pot.
+Combine the Strawberries, Granulated Sugar, Freshly Squeezed Lemon Juice and Salt in a medium pot.

 Using a potato masher or large fork, roughly mash the fruit.